Lastmile04/bittorrent_from_scratch/1_http/readme.md

 # HTTP Foundation

 ## What this covers
-This section explores HTTP from the perspective of a server, suing only Node.js core modules.
+This section explores HTTP from the perspective of a server, using only Node.js core modules.
 The goal is not to build applications, but to understand how requests and responses actually flow through the system.

 ## Why start with HTTP
 HTTP is built on top of TCP and hides many important details